 A flimsy assembly of pine needles, twigs, and grass stems, unlined and with little insulation for the young.
 Over 2 to 4 days, the male carries twigs to the female, passing them to her while standing on her back; the female weaves them into a nest about 8 inches across.
 Mourning Doves sometimes reuse their own or other species’ nests.

 Mourning Doves feed on the ground and in the open.
 They peck or push aside ground litter, but don’t scratch at the ground.
 Males have favorite “cooing perches” they defend from other males.
 Members of a pair preen each other with gentle nibbles around the neck as a pair-bonding ritual.
 Eventually, the pair will progress to grasping beaks and bobbing their heads up and down in unison.Back to top

-Mourning Dove populations have slightly declined since 1966 according to the North American Breeding Bird Survey, but they are common across the continent and generally have prospered as people settled the landscape.
-Partners in Flight estimates the global breeding population at 120 million with 81 percent spending some part of the year in the U.S., 19 percent in Mexico, and 5 percent in Canada.
-They rate a 5 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-They are the continent's most popular game bird: hunters shoot more than 20 million each year.
+Mourning Doves are common across the continent and generally have prospered as people settled the landscape, however populations declined by an estimated 0.4% per year from 1966 to 2019 for a cumulative decline of about 20%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 150 million and rates the species 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Mourning Doves are the continent's most popular game bird: hunters may shoot more than 20 million each year.
 Because of the birds' popularity, game managers monitor their numbers to set hunting limits.
-Although Mourning Doves seem to do well in the face of hunting pressure, they also face the less visible problem of lead poisoning.
-Mourning Doves forage on the ground, and in heavily hunted areas they may wind up eating fallen lead shot (records show some doves have eaten up to 43 pellets).
-Studies have found this problem is worst around fields specifically planted to attract the doves, and that about 1 in 20 doves wind up eating lead.Back to top
+Although Mourning Doves seem to tolerate hunting pressure, they also face the less visible problem of lead poisoning.
+Mourning Doves forage on the ground, and in heavily hunted areas they eat fallen lead shot (records show some doves have eaten up to 43 pellets).
+Studies have found this problem is especially bad around fields planted to attract the doves, where 1 in 20 doves wind up eating lead.Back to top